-Posts and Pages in WordPress not only include content but also information and settings about the pages or posts themselves.
+Posts and Pages in WordPress not only contain content but also information and settings about the post or page itself.

-- Slug (i.e. the words make up the post or page web address)
+- Slug (i.e. the words make up the page/post web address)

 - Date the post or page was published.